We have resumed our in-person gatherings on Sundays at 9 and 11 am!

 Your spiritual and physical health are our highest priorities.
 We advise those in our church family who are at higher risk for severe illness to please continue to worship with us online for a season.
 We will continue to provide quality online content for you and for those who would prefer to pray and worship at home.

 Multiple sanitizing stations have been added throughout the building.
 We have also implemented several physical distancing and cleaning protocols.

 - The front doors of the church will be entry only; the side doors and C Kids check-in doors will be exit only.

 - All rooms and restrooms are regularly cleaned and disinfected, before, between, and after services.

-- Our Dream Team will be wearing masks.
-(Masks will be available to our guests upon request.
-Wearing a mask is highly encouraged.)
+- Masks will be available to our guests upon request.
+(Wearing a mask is encouraged.)